AdaCore/gnatstudio/docs/users_guide/projects.rst

 one, which displays a pop-up window with the list of possible values, from which you select the one you want to use.

-Just click on the :guilabel:`Apply` button to apply your changes: GNAT Studio will recompute the :guilabel:`Project` view (in case source directories, object directories or list of source files have changed).
+Just click on the :guilabel:`Apply` button (i.e: with the *check* icon, on the left-side vertical toolbar) to apply your changes: GNAT Studio will recompute the :guilabel:`Project` view (in case source directories, object directories or list of source files have changed).
 GNAT Studio will also update other items such as the list of